Operation Coldstore: Protest movements

 but were later apprehended and "charged with abetment to overawe the government by force".

 Operation Coldstore led to the arrests of Nanyang University students who had been involved in opposing the referendum in 1962, and the termination of the Nanyang University student publication permit.
 These actions triggered widespread student protests against the repressive PSSO.
 In addition, the student unions of polytechnics, Nanyang University and the University of Malaya jointly produced a proclamation against the arrests and termination of their publication permit.

 Amnesty International came to the fore and campaigned against Operation Coldstore from its headquarters in London, although their efforts were not successful.

+Operation Pechah

+Several people who escaped Operation Coldstore were arrested a few months later in Operation Pechah.

 Criticisms of treatment of detainees

 The conditions under which the detainees were held came under scrutiny by the Singapore Assembly when it was revealed that the detainees were kept in "solitary confinement until their interrogation had been completed" while "the interrogation process itself appeared to be unnecessarily protracted."
 The extended length of interrogations also alarmed the British.
 In addition, in late May 1963, the British investigating team of Members of Parliament from the Labour Party, which included Fenner Brockway, questioned the manner in which the detainees were treated.